Health Insurance in the United Kingdom | England - Scotland - Wales - Northern Ireland

 There are three main types of hospital in the UK:

-- General hospitals: among the general hospitals, you can visit NHS-approved general hospitals, in other words public hospitals.
-In these hospitals you will receive free treatment.
-However, some NHS hospitals also offer private care, with access to better infrastructure within the hospital in order to finance themselves.
-Alternatively, you can visit independent hospitals run by private companies or charities offering better-quality care, but with fees that patients have to pay.
-These hospitals have emergency, maternity, surgical and elderly care services.
+• General hospitals : among the general hospitals, you can go to NHS-approved general hospitals, in other words public hospitals.
+In these hospitals, you will receive free treatment.
+However, some NHS hospitals also offer private care with access to better facilities within the hospital in order to finance themselves.
+You can also go to independent hospitals run by private companies or charities offering better-quality care, but with charges that patients have to pay.
+These hospitals include emergency, maternity and surgical services.

-- Tertiary care hospitals: these offer more specialized and more expensive care than general hospitals.
+• Tertiary care hospitals : these offer more specialized but also more expensive care than general hospitals.
 They are generally located in major cities, not far from medical schools and university hospitals.
-These hospitals generally treat patients with rarer diseases.
+These hospitals treat patients with rarer diseases, for example.

 To undergo hospitalization, you will need a prescription from your attending physician indicating the need for hospitalization.